 If you were standing off to the side, knee-deep in snow, you’d swear that a dozen N.H.L. superstars were having a scrimmage in the snow bowl, complete with play-by-play of the game.

-We all took turns imitating Bill Hewitt, Danny Gallivan … and Campbellton’s own Peter Maher … except, at times our language was more colourful, put it that way.
+We all took turns imitating Bill Hewitt, Danny Gallivan … and Campbellton’s own Peter Maher … except, at times our language was more colourful.
 We may have even had some fake commercials, not sure.
-It’s been so long.
+It’s been so long now.

 It was at the swamp where Gordie Howe stormed in on Glenn Hall with a cannonading drive … while waiting to pounce on a rebound was none other than Stan Mikita and Pierre Pilote.